MeToo movement: Exclusion of sex workers

 There have been many calls for the #MeToo movement to include sex workers and sex trafficking victims.
 Although these women experience a higher rate of sexual harassment and assault than any other group of people, they are often seen in society as legitimate targets that deserve such acts against them.
 Autumn Burris stated that prostitution is like "#MeToo on steroids" because the sexual harassment and assault described in #MeToo stories are frequent for women in prostitution.
 Melissa Farley argues that prostitution, even when consensual, can be a form of sexual assault, as it can be for money for food or similar items, thus, at least according to Farley, making prostitution a forced lifestyle relying on coercions for food.
 Many sex workers disagree with her stance, saying that she stigmatizes prostitution.
 According to Ashwini Tambe, the definition of coercion shouldn't only be determined on a person's decision to say yes or no. Instead, it should also be determined whether one person has control or influence over the other person.
 She also states that one might decipher whether such a request is a certain threat or force.
 That's why she states that transacting in sex or exchanging sex for something means that coercion is still in the picture even if its consensual.

-American journalist Steven Thrasher noted that, "There has been worry that the #MeToo movement could lead to a sex panic.
+American journalist Steven Thrasher wrote that, "There has been worry that the #MeToo movement could lead to a sex panic.
 But the real sex panic is not due to feminism run amok, but due to the patriarchal, homophobic, transantagonistic, theocratic desire of the U.S. Congress to control sex workers."
 He points to the 2018 Stop Enabling Sex Traffickers Act (SESTA), which many experts say will only put sex workers at further risk by causing them to go underground, does not offer sex workers any help or protections, and as a side effect prevents most people from using online personal ads regardless of their intentions.

-British filmmaker Bizhan Tong, a figure involved in various gender equality initiatives, wrote, directed and self-funded the feature film The Escort after conducting a series of interviews with current and former sex workers in a direct attempt to lend a platform for their voices to be heard.
-The film was shot in 2017 and completed in 2018, premiered in New York in August that year, and received several awards across the globe.
-It is currently being adapted for the stage.